CuttingEEG/EEG101CommunityFramework/docs/references.md

 # References

-If you'd like to see the living reference list for the EEG Manifesto please go to the [Zotero library](https://www.zotero.org/groups/5794905/eegmanifesto/collections/ZD2RV8H9){:target="_blank"}
+If you'd like to see the living reference list for the EEG Community Framework please go to the [Zotero library](https://www.zotero.org/groups/5794905/eegmanifesto/collections/ZD2RV8H9){:target="_blank"}